skalahonza/TidepoolToNightScoutSync/README.md

 ```
 5. Open command prompt in the folder and run the app using `dotnet run`
 6. You should now see your data in NightScout

+## Run using only CMD
+Good for AdHoc syncing.
+1. Navigate to `TidepoolToNightScoutSync.APP` folder
+2. Run command `dotnet run -- tidepool:Username="tidepool@username.com" tidepool:Password="password" nightscout:BaseUrl="https://skalich.herokuapp.com" nightscout:ApiKey="123456789101112" sync:since="2020-07-31"`
+   * This will sync all date since 31st of July 2020
+   * It will also use Tidepool username, password and NightScout base url, API Secret from the command

+## Sync values from Today
+Good for AdHoc syncing.
+1. Navigate to `TidepoolToNightScoutSync.APP` folder
+2. Run command `dotnet run -- tidepool:Username="tidepool@username.com" tidepool:Password="password" nightscout:BaseUrl="https://skalich.herokuapp.com" nightscout:ApiKey="123456789101112"`
+   * This will sync all data from Today

+## Sync values from any date
+If you have filled your user credentials in `appsettings.json` you don't have to mention them when running the app using CMD.
+1. Navigate to `TidepoolToNightScoutSync.APP` folder
+2. Run command `dotnet run -- sync:since="2020-07-31"`
+   * This will sync all date since 31st of July 2020
+   * Rest of the configuration is loaded from `appsettings.json`